Awaish05/apnacollege/README.md

 # apnacollege
 thist is a first repo
+auther:awaish ansari